department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/vision-care/blind-and-low-vision-veterans.md

 ### How do I access these services?

 To learn more about VA blind rehabilitation services, contact the Visual Impairment Services Team (VIST) coordinator at your nearest VA medical center.
-[Find a VA medical center near you(/facilities/).
+[Find a VA medical center near you](/facilities/).

-Or, contact the Blind Rehabilitation Service Program office at:
+Or, contact the Blind Rehabilitation Service Program office by phone (<a href="tel:+1-202-461-7317">202-461-7317</a>) or by mail:

-<a href="tel:+1-202-461-7317">202-461-7317</a>

 <dl class="va-address-block">
 <dd>Department of Veterans Affairs</dd>